 Before we move on with remanufacturing, we’ll ﬁrst have to remove the ABS computer (ECU) and the pump motor of the HCU.
 Once removed, both components can be treated.

 Our Mechatronics department processes all the complaints regarding the pump motor.
 The pump motor has various weaknesses, therefore it goes through the entire remanufacturing process.
 During this process we always use components and parts of the same quality as the original.
-To shorten the lead time, we initiated an exchange system for the MK 61 BMW.
-There is always a remanufactured pump motor available, as soon as we noticed a defect in the pump motor of the ABS unit.

 In contrast to for example the Bosch ABS 5.7, the ABS ECU of the ATE MK61 will not be processed by our Bond department.
 This is because there are no ‘bond’ connections on the circuit board connecting the components.
 Repairing connections and replacing components is being done by experienced remanufacturing mechanics at our remanufacturing department.
 As already said the processor won’t come off easily, but luckily our R&D department has developed a reliable method to replace the processor professionally.